Protecting Our Owners and People

 Salop Caravan Sites & Bywater Leisure Parks Covid – 19 Test, Trace, Protect

-We are really pleased to be able to re-open on Saturday 11th July and we want to be able to stay open, so we are introducing new measures, in line with government guidelines to help keep everyone safe.
+We are really pleased to be able to re-open on Saturday 27th March for our Welsh owners and hopefully (Monday 12th April for our remaining owners) and we want to be able to stay open, so we are introducing new measures, in line with government guidelines to help keep everyone safe.